-Serve as the duty clinical pathologist for four weeks (secondary pathologist for 852; primary pathologist for 853).
-Conduct the weekly rounds in clinical pathology for the week following the week on duty.
+Students serve as the duty clinical pathologist for four weeks.
+They conduct the weekly rounds in clinical pathology for the week following the week on duty.
 Attendance and participation in mystery slides seminar is mandatory.
-Students must independently review the cases prior to the seminars and be ready to discuss their findings.
-Participate in the instruction of students enrolled in VT PA 850.3.
-Students in 853 are required to provide Saturday service the weeks they are on duty.
+Students must independently review the cases prior to the seminars and be ready to discuss their findings and participate in the instruction of students enrolled in VT PA 850.3.